 - Order that more than $25 million be returned to defrauded investors.

-If FINRA believes that you are a registered broker or firm that is not being ethical with how you treat clients or they believe that you are not protecting the data of your transactions or clients, they can come through and audit you.
-In this case, you need to make sure you and your business are totally compliant, so that you do not face additional problems once the audit is complete.
-Depending on how businesses operate and how well they keep up with compliance, the firm or broker can face an audit, or they can get a cycle examination.
-This can happen every year, every two years, every three years, or every four years.
+If FINRA believes that you are a registered broker or firm that is not being ethical with how you treat clients, or they believe that you are not protecting the data of your transactions or clients, they can come through and audit you.
+In this case, you need to make sure you and your business are totally compliant not to face additional problems once the audit is complete.
+Depending on how businesses operate and how well they keep up with compliance, the firm or broker can face an audit or get a cycle examination.
+This can happen every year, every two years, every three years, or even every four years.
 The more compliant a firm or broker is, the less likely FINRA is to audit them.

 The Importance of Data Protection

-When anyone works with sensitive financial transactions, that also means there is sensitive data that needs protection.
-This is part of the process and something that often gets overlooked when it comes to the scope of FINRA compliance.
+When anyone works with sensitive financial transactions, there is sensitive data that needs protection.
+This is part of the process and often gets overlooked when it comes to the scope of FINRA compliance.
 When talking about making sure the data from these transactions remain safe, there are several aspects to accomplishing this goal.

 - First, the threats must be identified and assessed to determine their scope.